Robert Stell Heflin: Political career

-Tenure in U.S. House
+U.S. House of Representatives

-Robert Heflin was elected to the United States Congress as a member of the United States House of Representatives representing the 3rd Congressional District of Alabama and served March 4, 1869, to March 3, 1871, the first time representatives were allowed to serve from the Confederate States.
-He was best noted for introducing a bill that was passed and signed into law that provided an annual pension to wounded survivors and widows of militia members who served in the Creek Indian Wars.
+Robert Heflin was elected to the United States Congress as a member of the United States House of Representatives representing the 3rd Congressional District of Alabama and served from March 4, 1869, to March 3, 1871, the first time representatives were allowed to serve from the Confederate States.
+He was best known for introducing a bill that was passed and signed into law, which provided an annual pension to wounded survivors and widows of militia members who served in the Creek Indian Wars.

-Shortly after Robert Stell was elected to Congress, gold was discovered at Dahlonega, Villa Rica and Carrollton Georgia; Gold Hill in Cleburne County and Cragford in Clay County, Alabama were sites of discovery.
+Shortly after Robert Stell was elected to Congress, gold was discovered at Dahlonega, Villa Rica, and Carrollton, Georgia; Gold Hill in Cleburne County and Cragford in Clay County, Alabama, were sites of discovery.
 Robert Stell, along with other gold speculators, invested in the search for gold in east Alabama.
-This speculating ultimately cost him almost everything that he owned.
+This speculation ultimately cost him almost everything that he owned.

 Death

-Robert Heflin died in 1901 near Wedowee, Alabama, and his remains were interred in the Masonic Cemetery in Wedowee along with his first wife Elizabeth Phillips Heflin and Mentoria Reeves Heflin.
-Because of his political beliefs, he is not buried with the remainder of the Heflin Family located at Concord Church near Wadley Alabama.
+Robert Heflin died on January 24, 1901, near Wedowee, Alabama, and his remains were interred in the Masonic Cemetery in Wedowee along with his first wife, Elizabeth Phillips Heflin, and Mentoria Reeves Heflin.
+Because of his political beliefs, he is not buried with the remainder of the Heflin Family located at Concord Church near Wadley, Alabama.

 Family

-He was the uncle of Alabama US Senator James Thomas Heflin and granduncle of Alabama US Senator Howell Heflin.
+He was the uncle of Alabama U.S. Senator James Thomas Heflin and granduncle of Alabama U.S. Senator Howell Heflin.